pterodactyl/documentation/panel/1.0/updating.md

 ``` bash
 php artisan down
 ```

+If you are currently running panel version 1.2.2 or older, it is recommended to update to PHP 8.0 now.

 ### Download the Update
 The first step in the update process is to download the new panel files from GitHub.
 The command below will download